pulumi/docs/content/docs/reference/pkg/azure-nextgen/apimanagement/apimanagementservice.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const apiManagementService = new azure_nextgen.apimanagement.latest.ApiManagementService("apiManagementService", {
+const apiManagementService = new azure_nextgen.apimanagement.ApiManagementService("apiManagementService", {
     identity: {
         type: "SystemAssigned",
     },